-Interventional pulmonology is a less invasive way to diagnose and treat lung disorders.
-New York Methodist Hospital is the only hospital in Brooklyn and one of the few in the nation to offer interventional pulmonology (IP) - a new, minimally invasive way to treat lung disease that can take the place of traditional surgery.
+New York Methodist Hospital was the first hospital in Brooklyn and one of the first in the nation to offer interventional pulmonology (IP), a non-invasive approach to diagnosing and treating lung disorders.

 Many people who have undergone traditional treatment options in the past but have had minimal results, are able to enjoy a greatly improved quality of life after undergoing an interventional pulmonology procedure.
 Most patients have a low risk of complications, have rapid relief from symptoms and go home the same day as the procedure.